Avatar of Paul PlanchonPaul Planchon

 I used T3.chat for a few months, and to be honest, it's a great product.
 I'm not a huge fan of the purple color scheme, but I stuck to it because the boring theme is really ugly.
 I was using it for the UX anyway.

 The chat is fast.
-When you create a message, everything loads instantly, you dont have weird spinner or non sense interactions.
+When you create a message, everything loads instantly, you don't have weird spinners or nonsense interactions.
 The app feels good, and this is what adds AI into my day-to-day workflow.

 After some time using T3.chat, I noticed some UX quirks that bugged me a little.
 The biggest one is the lack of keyboard shortcuts.
 To create a new chat, you need to use the very bad CTRL-SHIFT-O shortcut made by ChatGPT, not to mention all the other interactions such as changing models or adding tools, which are mouse-only.
 All of the navigation on T3.Chat is really designed for mouse and click interaction, as I prefer to have a keyboard-only navigation.